SantaClaas/serial/temperature sensor.md

 Temperature value = 0x131, converted to decimal 305, actual temperature value = 305/10 = 30.5℃

+> [!NOTE]
-> Note: The temperature is a signed hexadecimal number, temperature value=0xFF33, converted to decimal -205, actual temperature = -20.5℃;
+> The temperature is a signed hexadecimal number, temperature value=0xFF33, converted to decimal -205, actual temperature = -20.5℃;

 #### The host reads the humidity command frame (0x04):